safouman/Dark-Weather-With-Love-Client/README.md

 For local demo:

 -   clone/download this repo
+-   add .env file in your root directory and add the following lines :
+  - GOOGLE=YOUR API KEY FOR PLACCES
+  - API= DARKSKY API KEY
 -   run "npm install"
 -   run "npm start"
 -   Up and running on "localhost:8080"